corda/corda-docs-portal/content/en/platform/corda/4.13/community/upgrading-cordapps.md

 in progress.

-#### 6. Re-run the network bootstrapper (only if you want to whitelist the new contract)
+#### 6. Re-run the Network Bootstrapper (only if you want to whitelist the new contract)

-If you’re using the network bootstrapper instead of a network map server and have defined any new contracts, you need to re-run the network bootstrapper to whitelist the new contracts.
+If you’re using the Network Bootstrapper instead of a network map server and have defined any new contracts, you need to re-run the Network Bootstrapper to whitelist the new contracts.
 See [Network Bootstrapper]({{< relref "network-bootstrapper.md" >}}).

 #### 7. Restart the nodes